-The narrowing of the pylorus (stomach’s opening to the intestine) is called pyloric stenosis.
+The narrowing of the pylorus (opening from the stomach into the duodenum) is called pyloric stenosis.
 It occurs due to thickened pylorus muscles that prevent the movement of food from the stomach to the intestines.

-This blockage may cause projectile vomiting after feeding and often result in fluid and nutrient deficiencies, leading to dehydration and weight loss.
-Although forceful vomiting may occur after feeding, babies with pyloric stenosis seem to be hungry all time and demand food after vomiting.
+This blockage may cause projectile vomiting after feeding and often result in fluid and nutrient deficiencies and weight loss.
+Babies with pyloric stenosis seem to be hungry all the time and demand food after vomiting.

 Keep reading this post to know about the symptoms, causes, risk factors, diagnosis, treatment, and complications of pyloric stenosis in babies.